-A dental bridge is a dental treatment for replacing a missing tooth.
-A bridge can sometimes be used to replace more than one missing tooth.
-It is a requirement that the tooth/teeth being replaced has at least one tooth behind it and one tooth on either side of it.
+A dental bridge is a treatment for replacing a missing tooth or multiple missing teeth.
+It is a requirement that the tooth (or teeth) being replaced have at least one tooth behind it and one tooth on either side of it.

-Let’s say for instance that a patient is going to lose their first molar and decides to have a bridge made to replace the tooth.
+Let’s say, for instance, that a patient is going to lose their first molar and decides to have a bridge made to replace the tooth.
 Typically, the tooth is extracted and given time to heal.
-Once the site has healed sufficiently, the tooth in front of the missing space and behind the missing space are prepared in the same manner they would be for a dental crown.
+Once the site has healed sufficiently, we prepare the tooth in front of the missing space and behind the missing space as they would be for a dental crown.
 These teeth are considered the “abutments” of the bridge.
-After impressions are taken and models are made, a dental lab fabricates a bridge.
-A bridge is essentially two (or more) crowns connected, and the connection, called the “pontic

 The preferred material for making dental bridges has changed a lot over the years.
-Nowadays, there are tooth colored metals that can be utilized to make amazingly strong bridges.
-When superior esthetics are necessary, like for front teeth, ceramic can be layered on top of metals to make them appear more realistic.
+Nowadays, we can use tooth-colored metals to make amazingly strong bridges.
+When superior esthetics are necessary, like on front teeth, we can layer ceramic on top of metals to make them appear more realistic.

-became more and more predictable, bridges began to fall out of favor in dentistry.
-Additionally, implants have become more and more cost effective and bridges are getting closer and closer to be a thing of the past in dentistry.
+For a long time, dental bridges were state-of-the-art dental treatments for patients who did not want to have removable partial dentures.
+However, as dental implants became more and more predictable, bridges fell out of favor in dentistry.
+Additionally, as implants have become more cost-effective, bridges are getting closer to being a thing of the past in dentistry.
 In most cases where a dental bridge is an option, a dental implant is a better option.

 Bridges were once a workhorse in dentistry for replacing missing teeth, but nowadays implants have mostly replaced them for predictability, esthetics, and long-term success.
 However, dental bridges are still useful in certain clinical situations, especially when the patient is not a candidate for surgery or the surgery is determined to be too difficult by either the doctor or the patient.